salvacorts/Distributed-Hash-Table/README.md

 FailureCheck (src\main\java\com\g9A\CPEN431\A7\server\network\FailureCheck.java)

-This thread periodically sends an "IsAlive" request to a random node, then sleeps for 5 seconds If the request times out, it assumes the node is down and pushes a new Epidemic thread to EpidemicServer.
+This thread periodically sends an "IsAlive" request to a random node, then sleeps for 5 seconds.
+If the request times out, it assumes the node is down and pushes a new Epidemic thread to EpidemicServer.
 Initially it waits 2 minutes to allow all servers to come online before pinging them.